r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 ## Creating a SOAP Client with C#

 Now, the simplest way is to generate proxy classes in C# application (this process is called adding service reference).
-There are 2 main way of doing this, .NET provides ASP.NET services, which is old way of doing SOA, and WCF, which is the latest framework from MS and provides many protocols, including open and MS proprietery ones.
+There are 2 main ways of doing this.
+Dotnet provides ASP.NET services, which is old way of doing SOA, and WCF, which is the latest framework from MS and provides many protocols, including open and MS proprietery ones.

 Now, enough theory and lets do it step by step.

 1. Open your project (or create a new one) in visual studio
 2. Right click on the project (on the project and not the solution) in Solution Explorer and click `Add Service Reference`
 3. A dialog should appear (Add service reference).
-  Enter the url (`http://localhost/hello/server.php?wsdl`) of your wsdl file and click the `Go` button.
+  Enter the url (`http://localhost/server.php?wsdl`) of your wsdl file and click the `Go` button.
 4. Now you should see a `HelloService` (name may vary).
 You should see generated proxy class name and namespace.
 In my case, the namespace is `WindowsFormsApp1.ServiceReference1`, the name of proxy class is `HelloPortClient`.
 As I said above, class names may vary in your case.
 5. Go to your C# source code.
 Add `using WindowsFormsApp1.ServiceReference1`.
 6. Now you can call the service this way: